Chart Report Type

 • Archiving a report will add a tag of “Archived” to the report.

-• Archived reports are removed from dashboards when referenced as dashboard controls.
+• Archived reports are removed from dashboards when referenced as dashboard panels.

 • The Report Administrators or the “Managed By” report contact can view archived form types by selecting the appropriate value from the Archived Status dropdown.